Snow & Ink

 Snow & Ink (雪と墨, Yuki to Sumi) is a Japanese manga series written and illustrated by Miyuki Unohana.
 It began publication as webcomic on the author's Twitter account in December 2021.
 It later began serialization on Kodansha's Comic Days website in September 2022.

 Media

 Manga

 Written and illustrated by Miyuki Unohana, Snow & Ink began publication on the author's Twitter account on December 26, 2021.
 It later began serialization on Kodansha's Comic Days website on September 27, 2022.
-Its chapters have been compiled into eight tankōbon volumes as of September 2025.
+Its chapters have been compiled into ten tankōbon volumes as of September 2026.

 During their panel at Anime NYC 2023, Kodansha USA announced that they had licensed the series for English publication beginning in Q4 2024.